stjordanis/terra-docs-old/docs/columbus3.md

 title: Columbus-3 Mainnet
 ---

-The latest iteration of the Terra protocol is the Columbus-3 Mainnet, released on __.
+The latest iteration of the Terra protocol is the Columbus-3 Mainnet, released on Dec 1, 2019.
 It required a hard-fork from Columbus-2, and upgrades the network with several new features and breaking changes.

 ## Upgrading from Columbus-2

+Instructions for upgrading from core@v0.2.6 can be found [here](https://github.com/terra-project/launch/wiki/Columbus-3-Upgrade-Instructions).

+### Recovering `old-hd-path` wallets

+From the initial Columbus launch, we had used the same `CoinType` as ATOM (118).
+However, with this release, Terra now uses the `CoinType` Luna (330).
+Users will not be able to recover `118` CoinType keys using the Columbus-3 `terracli`, and will have to perform the following steps:

+1. Download core@v0.2.1,  recover keys, and upgrade core to latest

+2. Export keystore with latest core's `terracli` and import keystore in a new location

 ## What's New?